caicedocc/Ads1015_esp8266/README.md

 - `0x50`	...pin connected to SDA
 - `0x51`	...pin connected to SCL

-then you will have five functions available: `begin`, `selectInput`, `selectGain`, `selectRate` and `readConversion`.
+next you will have five functions available: `begin`, `selectInput`, `selectGain`, `selectRate` and `readConversion`.

 ## begin

-The very first function you must call in order to start continuous conversion and correctly setup software I2C comunication with the slave ADS1015.
+The very first function you must call in order to setup software I2C comunication with the slave ADS1015.

 ```
 begin(uint8_t sda, uint8_t scl);